Need a fast answer on AI API pricing in 2026? Start here.

 5. Account for hidden costs

 Per-token pricing doesn't capture retries, failed requests, context waste, or thinking token overhead.
 Budget an extra 30–50% above your raw calculation.
-Read our hidden costs guide for the full breakdown.
+Read our hidden costs guide for the full breakdown, and combine that with prompt caching tactics to reduce repeated prompt spend.

 ⚠️ Warning: Don't compare models solely on input pricing.
 A model with $0.25/M input but $2.00/M output (GPT-5 mini) costs more for output-heavy workloads than a model with $0.28/M input and $0.42/M output (DeepSeek V3.2).
 Always calculate total cost for your specific input/output ratio.